viniosilva/tslego/grpc/README.md

-# TSLego Express Hello
+# TSLego Hello

 ## Description

-Typescript default Express with CRUD user. :)
+Typescript default config with Hello World. :)
 Only copy and paste this folder and start coding!

 ## Installation